mrmick/django-admeris-IOP/README.rst

         'IOPHttpsTransaction',
     )

-2. Run `python manage.py migrate` to create the polls models.
+2. Run `python manage.py migrate` to create the necessary models.

 3. Refer to the Admeris documentation for using this as your payment solution.